RMWinslow/macronotes/README.md

 ### Editting a theme to enable mathJax

-Prepend the following to the \_includes/head.html file from the jekyll theme.
-Using the default Minima theme, you can find this to copy and modify [here](https://github.com/jekyll/minima/blob/master/_includes/head.html)
+Prepend the following to the beginning of the  \_includes/head.html file from the jekyll theme.

 ```html
 <!--renders latex-->